OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // some units, the number that are not visible to an admin is likely to be small.
 As with meter units, OED
     // would need to update Cik if any unit has its visible status changed.
 Not doing this avoids having to update
     // Cik on unit changes (only on conversion change because adding a new unit that has no conversion means
     // all its values in Cik would indicate no conversion).
+Note OED does need to update Cik for other changes
+    // in unit values such as changing from meter to unit.
     // The final consideration is how much including the extra items will cost.
 The larger array should not impact
     // the speed of looking up an item in Cik or Pik.
 Sending Pik to the client will be larger but note that if
     // there are 30 meter units and 100 unit/suffix units then Pik has 3000 items of type boolean.
 This will